-Below are the over-subscription criteria for Macmillan Academy, Trinity Catholic College, The King's Academy & Unity City Academy.
-Where a school was over-subscribed for September, 2017 intake, a breakdown is shown of how applicants were accepted under the schools over-subscription criteria.
+Below are the over-subscription criteria for all secondary schools in Middlesbrough.
+A breakdown is shown of how applicants were accepted under the schools over-subscription criteria for intake September 2020.
 Full details of the schools' admission policies are available on their websites and in school.